seancdavis/seancdavis-com/src/blog/posts/2020-03-26-wtf-is-headless-cms.md

 I find the headless CMS approach to have three challenges:

 - **Complexity:** As mentioned above, flexibility is powerful, but it leads to makes them more complex to work with.
 - **Code Required:** Anyone can learn how to use WordPress, Squarespace, Wix, etc. to spin up a website within a few hours for a few dollars.
-While a Jamstack site can be created at no cost, it requires some knowledge of code (_at least_ [HTML](/wtf-is-html) and CSS) to create a site.
+While a Jamstack site can be created at no cost, it requires some knowledge of code (_at least_ [HTML](/blog/wtf-is-html/) and CSS/) to create a site.
 - **Cost:** API-driven products tend to get pricey really fast.
 And those pricing models tend to be more about the amount of content and not the traffic on the front-end.
 Because of that, it can be tough to know how much a headless CMS is going to cost until getting a feel for how the content is architected, which _could_ vary depending on the chosen product.

 ---